Frequently asked questions

 Can Cadence assist with asset distribution?

 Cadence provides tools to help keep estate assets and debts organized but we do not directly assist with asset distributions.
 Estate lawyers can assist with organizing the assets of the estate and the interim and final distributions.
-Visit our Professional Service Directory to find a professional in your area who can assist you.

 What counts as ‘proof of death’?